 Course structureThe course takes the form of a series of hands-on tutorials to describe the process and techniques involved, over 4.5 days.
 All delegates will receive a Certificate of Attendance at the end of the course.

 You will carry out safety analyses on a system installed on an aircraft using drawings, schematics and the actual aircraft as appropriate.
 These analyses will form an integral part of the workshop objective of producing a comprehensive System Safety Assessment.
 You will work in groups to carry out the System Safety Assessment and will use various methods including the following safety analysis techniques.
 At the end of the workshop each delegate will present the results of all team work.

 - Functional Hazard Assessment (FHA): The FHA exercise will identify the critical failure conditions of the system.
-Each group will classify the failure conditions in accord with the 25.1309 categories and identify the analysis techniques most appropriate to each.
+Each group will classify the failure conditions in accord with the categories defined in the Advisory Material to 1309 and identify the analysis techniques most appropriate to each.

 - Particular Risks: The Particular Risks appropriate to the system and its installation will also be considered as appropriate.

 - Enhanced Fault Tree Analysis (EFTA): The groups will carry out an Enhanced Fault Tree Analysis for the failure conditions identified by the FHA as being appropriate to this analytical technique.

 - Failure Mode and Effects Analysis (FMEA): This exercise will use existing system drawings in order to perform FMEA on the aircraft system.

 - Zonal Safety Analysis: Delegates will carry out a Zonal Safety Analysis on the aircraft zones in which the system is installed.